srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. On the left side navigation menu, under **Settings**, click **Access keys**.

-    This is where you will find the username and password for the **Admin user**
+1. Under **Admin user**, click **Enable**.

+    This option will enable you to Docker login to the Azure Container Registry service using the registry name as the username and admin user access key as the password.

 1. Make a record of the following values: